 Dr Fang Wang

-- Network optimisation, including routing, network topology optimisation, resource management and many others on both computing networks or wireless sensor networks;
+- Network optimisation, including routing, network topology optimisation, resource management and many others on both computing networks and wireless sensor networks;

 - Cyber security, including intelligent intrusion detection to detect and prevent various types of attacks on computing networks or Cloud;